Linaro/lava/doc/content/developer/development/setup.md

 # Developer setup

 In this document, we assume that you are developing on a Debian system.
-We also assume that the version is Bullseye (or any more recent versions).
+We also assume that the version is Trixie (or any more recent versions).

 ??? note "Other distributions"
     Even if we assume the use of Debian, you can also use any non-Debian